-- A. Water Supply System, Central: The water supply system for Eastern Loudoun County owned and operated by Loudoun Water for which the source of water is purchased from the City of Fairfax and County of Fairfax water supply system. - B. Water Supply System, Community: A water supply system owned or operated by Loudoun Water that is designed to serve small-scale development, including clusters, where permitted by this Zoning Ordinance.
-Such system may serve only 1 lot, where a community system is required by this Zoning Ordinance for a specific use. - C. Water Supply System, Municipal: A water supply system that is owned or operated by one of the incorporated towns within Loudoun County.
+- A. Central Water Supply System, Central: The water supply system for Eastern Loudoun County owned and operated by Loudoun Water for which the source of water is purchased from the City of Fairfax and County of Fairfax water supply system. - B. Water Supply System, Community: A water supply system owned or operated by Loudoun Water that is designed to serve small-scale development, including clusters, where permitted by this Zoning Ordinance.in conformance to Section 7.08.
+Such system may serve only 1 lot, where a community system is required by this Zoning OrdinanceChapter 4 for a specific use. - C. Water Supply System, Municipal: A water supply system that is owned or operated by one of the incorporated towns within Loudoun County.